The Future Is Human, Not Technological

 Purpose First, Not Technology First

-At the 2025 GovAI Coalition Summit, more than 600 professionals convened to discuss progress and hurdles in public-sector AI adoption.
+At the 2025 GovAI Coalition Summit, more than 600 professionals explored progress and hurdles in public-sector AI adoption.
 One key takeaway was:

 Local government is not in the tech business.
 We are in the people business.